 Although the legislation also applies to personal accounts, it’s usually easier to check an individual’s identity and personal history, while verifying a business requires a lot more time and effort.
 For some banks, it’s simply not worth coming up with innovative ways to deal with these checks online, and so they ask prospective customers to go along to a branch in person to open an account instead.

 If you love the way Simple approach personal accounts, you may be disappointed that you can’t use a Simple account to manage your business finances too.
 Instead, you’ll need to pick one of the alternatives out there, such as the Transferwise borderless account for business, looking to find an account which mirrors the features you like in the Simple account as closely as possible.
 Use our list as a starting point to help you find an account which will work well for your business.
+You can also create and send your invoices by using our downloadable free invoice templates, and use our balance sheet template, income statement template, cash flow statement template or an independent contractor agreement template.

 - Simple bank main page